 These factors are known as the ‘Welfare Checklist’ and any author of a Section 7 Report (see separate Q&A) should refer to them within the report and apply the facts of that particular case to each item on the checklist.

 The Welfare Checklist is as follows :-

-(a) the ascertainable wishes and feelings of the child concerned (considered in the light of his age and understanding);
+(a) the ascertainable wishes and feelings of the child concerned (considered in the light of the child's age and understanding);

 Despite popular belief, there is no set age from which a child’s wishes and feelings will be taken into account.
 One child may be fairly young but be very clear in what they want to see happen and be able to justify why they feel the way they do, whilst another may be older but may not feel able to express themselves, say, for fear of hurting one of the parents; because they are scared; or because they feel responsible for the parent with whom they currently live.
 Each child is an individual and must be treated as such.

 (b) the child’s physical, emotional and educational needs;